Ibrahim9999/PlotEquation/README.md

 # PlotEquation
-Some snippets of code for a plugin in Rhino that can plot equations

 I've successfully created a plugin that can graph explicit 2D, 3D, and 4D equations for the CAD software Rhinoceros3D.
 I've extended the features of my program to include stereographic projections, mandelbrot outputs, and 2D L-Systems.
 I'm currently working on implementing a 3D L-System.
 To do so, I need to make a 3D turtle with relative rotations such as yaw, pitch, and roll.